designstem/projects/algorithms/index.md

 #### Introduction

 This is a guide for using the algorithm scenario.
-The guide includes learning goals, an exemplary structure for a lesson plan and a Q&A section that can help you to lead discussion whether you are a STEM or a design teacher.
+The guide includes learning goals, an exemplary structure for a lesson plan, and a Q&A section that can help you to lead discussion whether you are a STEM or a design teacher.

 **The students will:**
 - learn what is an algorithm
 - enumerate steps to solve a problem or reach a goal
-- learn what are computer generated algorithms
+- learn what computer-generated algorithms are
 - understand the very basics of how computer algorithms work
 - understand the link between an algorithm and design
 - create their own algorithm
-- analyse the asymptotic performance of algorithms
+- analyze the asymptotic performance of algorithms
-- demonstrate a familiarity with major algorithms and data structures
+- demonstrate familiarity with major algorithms and data structures
 - apply important algorithmic design paradigms and methods of analysis
-- synthesize efficient algorithms in common engineering design situations
+- synthesize efficient algorithms in everyday engineering design situations

 **Before using the e-tool**
-In order to get students introduced to the subject of algorithms, please think of visual exploration and analysis of real-life situations where algorithms work (e.g morning routine or anything that contains sequencing, repetition and conditional logic).
+To get students introduced to the subject of algorithms, please think of visual exploration and analysis of real-life situations where algorithms work (e.g., morning routine or anything that contains sequencing, repetition, and conditional logic).
 Additionally, please prepare scissors and papers for the warming-up exercise.
 Laptops/tablets/smartphones will be needed for accessing the design algorithm exercise during the scenario implementation.
-The students must have basic knowledge of problem solving, computers and design.
+The students must have basic knowledge of problem-solving, computers, and design.

 **Using the e-tool** https://designstem.github.io/scenarios/algorithms/